syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet illustrates how to create a instance of `CustomDataGridToPdfConverter` class and  setting the instance to `converter` parameter in `exportToPdfDocument` or `exportToPdfGrid` method.
+The following code sample illustrates how to create an instance of `CustomDataGridToPdfConverter` class and  setting the instance to `converter` parameter in `exportToPdfDocument` or `exportToPdfGrid` method.

 {% tabs %}
 {% highlight Dart %}